Glentoran beat Coleraine as Cliftonville go second

 Linfield's defeat and victories for Carrick Rangers and Larne mean David Healy's side drop to seventh place in the table, seven points off the Glens although the Blues have a game in hand.

-McMenamin scored the only goal of the game at the Oval on 62 minutes in when he reacted quickest when Martin Gallagher could only parred Jay Donnelly's strike into the path of the forward. the rebound of Jay Donnelly's strong strike and found the back of the net.
+McMenamin scored the only goal of the game at the Oval as he reacted quickest when Martin Gallagher could only parry Jay Donnelly's strike into his path and the forward found the back of the net from the rebound.

-In a low-key encounter between the early pacesetters, McMenamin forced Gallagher into a fine save however the Glens lost captain Marcus Kane to an arm injury late in the half.
+In a low-key encounter between the early pacesetters, McMenamin forced Gallagher into a fine save although the Glens lost captain Marcus Kane to an arm injury late in the first half.

-Coleraine struggled to test Aaron McCarey, however the Glentoran goalkeeper came together with forward Matthew Shevlin in the area but referee Jamie Robinson waved away any penalty appeals.
+Coleraine struggled to test Aaron McCarey, however the Glentoran keeper came together with forward Matthew Shevlin in the area but referee Jamie Robinson waved away penalty appeals from the Bannsiders.

-Michael McCrudden fired over from close range in the best chance for the Bannsiders, and late into injury time Daniel Purkis should have put the game beyond all doubt after he was through on goal and had options around him.
+Michael McCrudden fired over from close range with the best chance for Coleraine and late into injury time Daniel Purkis should have put the game beyond all doubt after he was through on goal and had options around him.
 However, his strike was wide of the left-hand post.

-The first half was one of few chances with the only strike on target being when Conor McMenamin's one-on-one opportunity made Martin Gallagher produce a fine save.

-A worry for the East Belfast side will be that Captain Marcus Kane picked up what looked like a wrist injury late on in the first half and didn't return for second.
-While for the away side they drop to fourth because of Cliftonville's victory.

-Cliftonville made it five straight league wins at Mourneview Park against a Glenavon side who are yet to win a game at home this season.
+Cliftonville made it five straight league victories at Mourneview Park against a Glenavon side who are yet to win a game at home this season.

 Hale's 82nd-minute free-kick found the bottom left corner to give the Reds three points.
-The forward kept his composure and fired his free kick from 20 yards low and hard into the corner to keep the Reds' winning run going.
+The forward kept his composure and fired low and hard into the corner to keep the winning run going.

 In a low-key first half it was Hale who had a glorious opportunity to open the scoring just before the break but he could only fire wide of the right post after going past Sean Ward.

-The Reds started the second half strongly and Ryan Curran's long range strike thundered against the crossbar on 55 minutes, and the home side had their best chance midway through the half when defender Callum Birney headed just wide at the back post from a Micheal Glynn corner.
+The Reds started the second half strongly and Ryan Curran's long-range strike thundered against the crossbar on 55 minutes, and the home side had their best chance midway through the half when defender Callum Birney headed just wide at the back post from a Micheal Glynn corner.

 Carrick see off Ballymena & Larne beat Ports

-Carrick Rangers claimed a fourth win in their last five league meetings with Ballymena United after David Cushley's second-half winner gave them a 1-0 win at the Showgrounds.
+Carrick Rangers claimed a fourth win in their last five league meetings with Ballymena United after David Cushley's second-half winner gave them victory at the Showgrounds.

-Ballymena were awarded a penalty in the 13th minute after referee Steven Gregg adjudged that Jim Ervin had fouled David McDaid but Paul McElroy's spot kick lacked pace and was comfortably saved low to his right by Ross Glendinning.
+Ballymena were awarded a penalty in the 13th minute after referee Steven Gregg adjudged that Jim Ervin had fouled David McDaid but Paul McElroy's spot-kick lacked pace and was comfortably saved low to his right by Ross Glendinning.

-Alex Gawne's curling shot for Carrick was saved by substitute United keeper Sean O'Neill, while Emmet McGuckin glanced a header wide from a David Cushley cross.
+Alex Gawne's curling shot for Carrick was saved by substitute United keeper Sean O'Neill, while Emmet McGuckin glanced a header wide from a Cushley cross.

 The opener came on 52 minutes when Gawne challenged for a ball in the Ballymena penalty area and when the ball popped loose, Cushley was on hand to steer a shot into the corner of the net.